stoeps13/connections-doc/source/connectors/admin/r_files_plugin_SPNEGO_config.md

 Notes looks for the negotiate header of the server response:`www-authenticate: Negotiate`.
 If this header does not show up as part of the initial server responses, SPNEGO will not work with Notes.

+!!! note
-**Note:** By default, there is no authentication URL specified for the OS Credential authentication type, specified in the Connections section of the Notes Preferences page.
+    By default, there is no authentication URL specified for the OS Credential authentication type, specified in the Connections section of the Notes Preferences page.
 Depending on the configuration, an authentication URL might be required to access a SPNEGO protected URL.
 To specify an authentication URL,

 1. Open the Notes Preferences page and navigate to the Connections section.
 2. On the Advanced Server settings dialog, chose **OS Credential**.